Lawrence P. Cogswell III, Ph.D.

 As an IP litigator, Larry represents clients in patent, copyright, trademark, and trade secret cases.
 Clients rely on Larry’s integrated understanding of the legal and technical aspects of the case, which enables a thorough vetting of the issues, cost-effective analysis, and delivery of solid, practical advice.
 Over the years, Larry has handled many complex, high-stakes patent disputes.
 In some of these cases, the parties have asserted numerous patents against each other or started parallel proceedings in other courts or administrative agencies, e.g., ex parte reexaminations or Inter Partes Review (“IPR”) proceedings at the United States Patent and Trademark Office (“USPTO”).
 Larry frequently appears before the federal district courts, the Court of Appeals for the Federal Circuit, and the Patent Trial and Appeals Board (PTAB), a specialized tribunal within the USPTO that handles Inter Partes Reviews (“IPRs”), Post Grant Reviews (“PGRs”) and Covered Business Method proceedings (“CBMs”).
 Larry’s practice also includes Section 337 Proceedings before the United States International Trade Commission (ITC) and trademark oppositions before the Trademark Trial and Appeal Board (TTAB).

-Larry counsels clients across a range of technologies, including pharmaceuticals (ANDA applicants and patent owners in Hatch-Waxman litigation), small molecule chemistry, biologics, biotechnology, software, antibodies, electronics and telecommunications, integrated circuits, light-emitting diodes, global positioning systems, medical devices, biosensors, banking systems, automotive technologies, contact lenses, and mechanical devices.
+Larry counsels clients across a range of technologies, including pharmaceuticals (ANDA applicants and patent owners in Hatch-Waxman litigation), electronics and telecommunications, small molecule chemistry, biologics, biotechnology, software, antibodies, integrated circuits, clean energy, battery and energy storage technologies, light-emitting diodes, global positioning systems, medical devices, biosensors, banking systems, automotive technologies, contact lenses, and mechanical devices.
 Larry also handles IP due diligence for financial and operating companies that are considering transactions involving IP assets relating to these areas.

 Representative Litigation Matters in the United States District Courts, United States Court of Appeals for the Federal Circuit, and the Patent Trial and Appeal Board: